salewski/terraform/website/docs/configuration/index.html.md

 necessary relationships between them in order to create a higher-level system.

 A _Terraform configuration_ consists of a _root module_, where evaluation
-begins, along with a tree of child modules created when one module references another.
+begins, along with a tree of child modules created when one module calls another.

 ## Code Organization